|In Touch - Factsheet

 Textphone: 020 7837 6103

-Registered trade union involved in all issues regarding the employment of blind and disabled people in the UK.
+National League of the Blind and Disabled is a registered trade union and is involved in all issues regarding the employment of blind and disabled people in the UK.

 NATIONAL LIBRARY FOR THE BLIND